huggingface/blog/bloom-megatron-deepspeed-technology.md

 Parallelizing the multi-headed attention layers is even simpler, since they are already inherently parallel, due to having multiple independent heads!
 ![parallel self-attention](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-tp-parallel_self_attention.png)

 Special considerations: Due to the two all reduces per layer in both the forward and backward passes, TP requires a very fast interconnect between devices.
-Therefore it's not advisable to do TP across more than one node.
+Therefore it's not advisable to do TP across more than one node, unless you have a very fast network.
+In our case the inter-node was much slower than PCIe.
 Practically, if a node has 4 GPUs, the highest TP degree is therefore 4.
 If you need a TP degree of 8, you need to use nodes that have at least 8 GPUs.

 This component is implemented by Megatron-LM.
 Megatron-LM has recently expanded tensor parallelism to include sequence parallelism that splits the operations that cannot be split as above, such as LayerNorm, along the sequence dimension.
 The paper [Reducing Activation Recomputation in Large Transformer Models](https://arxiv.org/abs/2205.05198) provides details for this technique.
 Sequence parallelism was developed after BLOOM was trained so not used in the BLOOM training.